-MET 32800 CAD/CAM for Mechanical Design (3 cr.)
-P: TECH 10400 or CGT 11000, TECH10500 or MET 10500 (Or Instructor's Consent).
+MET 32800 CAD/CAM Mechanical Design/Drafting (3 cr.)
+P: CGT 11000 or TECH 10400, or MET 10400 or Consent of Instructor.
 C: MET 33800.
 Class: 2, Lab: 2 plus 1 arranged.
 Basic operations of mechanical design-drafting.
-A PC CAD (2D and 3D) laboratorycentered course introducing the basic steps involved in the geometric design of mechanical parts.
+A PC CAD (2D and 3D) laboratory-centered course introducing the basic steps involved in the geometric design of mechanical parts.
 This class provides an overview and continues into a detailed investigation of parametric modeling.
 Parametric modeling concepts will be applied to problems using standard industrial practices.
 Students must possess a solid background in engineering or technical graphics.